ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R14.4** RPP SHOULD support mobile applications as clients, also here through direct integration without any proxy backend.

 # Requirements for object types

+## Common

+**O1.1** RPP MUST define a single, structured data model for representing DNS resource records.
+This model MUST be used consistently for all object types that require DNS representation (e.g., Host, Domain).
+The model MUST support common DNS record types (such as A, AAAA, CNAME, MX, NS, DS, TXT) and their standard attributes, like TTL.
+The model SHOULD be designed to be extensible for future, experimental or less common record types.

 ## Domain Object Type